Kunull/Writeups/docs/Microcorruption/New Orleans.md

 We can see that the breakpoint has been set.

-If we continue through the program using the `continue` or `c` command, the program has stopped execution at the breakpoint.
+If we continue through the program using the `continue` or `c` command, the program stops execution at the breakpoint.

 ![neworleans3](https://github.com/Knign/Write-ups/assets/110326359/fc57a6e7-b8c5-4040-ab82-d4a3104e3bba)